 Available in black and ivory dials, these limited edition watches have elegant Art Deco Arabic numeral markers and sleek spear-shaped hands.
 These are large watches at 47mm.
 Both models are limited editions, only 300 pieces produced for each color.

 The Reverso watch collection by Swiss watch brand Jaeger-LeCoultre is arguably one of the most unique watches on this list.

-There are different types of Reverso watches, and one of the models that we think stands out the Reverso Classic Medium Thin watch, a simple yet powerful stainless steel watch with a manually wound Jaeger-LeCoultre Caliber 822A/2.
+There are different types of Reverso watches.
+One of the models that we think stands out is the Reverso Classic Medium Thin watch, a simple yet powerful stainless steel watch with a manually wound Jaeger-LeCoultre Caliber 822A/2.
 This 40mm model has a simple hour and minute function, a silvered grey dial, and an alligator leather strap.

 If you’re looking for a classic luxury watch that has stood the test of time, this Cartier Tonneau is a line worth investing in.
 Pictured above is the Cartier Faberge Tonneau.